oksusoo1/fireflutter/README.md

 # Fire Flutter

-A free, open source, complete, rapid development package for creating Social apps, Chat apps, Community(Forum) apps, and much more based on Flutter and Firebase.
+A free, open source, rapid development package for creating Social apps, Chat apps, Community(Forum) apps, and much more based on Flutter and Firebase.

 I am looking for community devleopers who can join this work.
 Please email me at thruthesky@gmail.com